 What about the "Certified Specialist" designation?
 Is that just a fancy meaningless title, or is it recognized by courts and other authorities?
 Sometimes it's difficult to tell.
 For example, California Lawyer Magazine has an annual survey of Certified Specialists in California, but it only lists the area of specialty and the State Bar number of each one.
 The official site doesn't mention any requirements at all for obtaining this designation.
 We can see from other attorneys' websites that some lawyers claim this distinction without having fulfilled too many specific requirements, while others have actually done what they needed to do in order to get it.

 So when should someone apply for recognition as a specialist in immigration law?
-Well, for each state there's a different answer to that question.
+We talked to Law SB about it and learned that for each state there's a different answer to that question.
 If you're not living in California, then you should research this point yourself, because requirements vary from place to place when looking at being an immigration lawyer.